terryaney/KatApp/scripts/readme.md

 #### IKatApp.rendered

-**`rendered(event: Event, application: IKatApp )`**
+**`rendered(event: Event, errors: IValidation[] | undefined, application: IKatApp )`**

 Triggered after Kaml View has been made visible to the user (will wait for CSS transitions to complete).
+If any errors occurred during the `initialized` event, they will be passed through via the `errors` parameter.

 #### IKatApp.nestedAppRendered

-**`nestedAppRendered(event: Event, nestedApplication: IKatApp, hostApplication: IKatApp )`**
+**`nestedAppRendered(event: Event, nestedApplication: IKatApp, errors: IValidation[] | undefined, hostApplication: IKatApp )`**

 This event is triggered after a nested application has been rendered.
 It for host application to remove any UI blockers that might have been in place during initialization.
+If any errors occurred during the nested application's `initialized` event, they will be passed through via the `errors` parameter.

 ```html
 <script>